 Homeschooling the high school student can be both challenging and rewarding.
 As students prepare to enter high school, parents often face the same insecurities they had when they began to homeschool.
+As you head into your high school years, it’s important to know some important information, including Oregon homeschool graduation requirements.

 Where are you going?